e6m9/note-smith/README.md

 - alostsound@gmail.com

 ## Final Thoughts
 I'm a very busy person and I love making to-do lists and jotting down reminders.
-This was a fun project and I'm considering building something like this entirely from scratch some day.
+This was a fun project and I'm excited to use it in a practical setting.